|Support||Email & forum|

 Mac OS client – You can also try the Perfect Privacy Mac OS client, which was released and supports all features, including multi-hop cascades, obfuscation, and advanced leak protection.

-This is a great all-around VPN service for Mac OS users that is very secure with awesome performance.
+This is a good all-around VPN service for Mac OS users that is very secure.

 Perfect Privacy Android

 There are three different ways to use Perfect Privacy with Android devices:

 - Built-in IPSec VPN configuration (always-on, leak-proof setup that establishes a VPN connection whenever you have internet connectivity)

 - Third-party OpenVPN apps